 - Asam Fishball – $3.00 / 5 pcs

 D’Laksa at Compass One is located at the basement of the mall, near to Pizza Hut.
 It is a pretty small takeaway stall with 4-5 seats at the side of its outlet.

 We visited the stall during dinner time on a Sunday evening.
 There was a queue of 3 customers in front of us and our queue cut into the entrance of the adjacent stall.
 It took more than 10 minutes for our turn to place our order.
 We ordered a bowl of Asam Laksa ($4.50) and 5 pieces of Asam Fishball ($3.00).
-It took about 5 minutes for the server to pack our order.
+It took another 5 minutes for the staff to pack our order.

 The rice noodles for the laksa was packed separately from the broth, while the fish balls were soaked in broth.
 We asked for prawn paste – a signature of Penang asam laksa – to be added for both dishes.

 The taste of the asam broth for both dishes was as close to the asam broth in Penang, and its comes with bits of fish meat.
 The rice noodles and fish balls were pretty standard though, similar to those that you could get from supermarkets.
 As we did not have any dinner that day, we were still hungry after gobbling up the the laksa and fish balls.

 In all, we find the quality of the food slightly above average but their serving is too small.
 They can only be treated as snacks and not as a meal.
 As such, we would rate its quality a 3.5/5, value-for-money 2.5/5 and service 2.5/5 (mainly due to the uncomfortable experience with queueing on the extremely busy walkway).